Who thought the Studio Ghibli classic would be one of the reasons why I reflected on and did something about my anxiety?

-Now back to the title.
-Already, I’ve let you know two things about myself; one is I’m quite familiar with the iconic, 2001 fantasy anime.
+Already, I’ve let you know two things about myself; one is I’m quite familiar with the iconic, 2001 fantasy animation.
 Secondly, I admit to dealing with my own fair share of anxiety from time to time.
 But how do these two relate?
 What message am I trying to push across here?
-Well… come on, I’m not that predictable, am I??
+Well… come on, I’m not that predictable, am I?

-Unlike most millennials, I knew little about nor did I watch any Studio Ghibli films throughout my childhood; anime was always something I heard about in passing.
-Of course some of the more popular anime such as DragonBall Z and Naruto I was more familiar with.
-However, I never watched a complete anime film from start to finish.
+Unlike most millennials, I knew little about nor did I watch any Studio Ghibli films throughout my childhood;they were always something I heard about in passing.
 And the joke is when I first watched Spirited Away, it was in December 2016 with earphones in and Greek yoghurt and strawberries in hand.
-I can already hear the “whaaaaat?” from several of my friends in my head.
-Now at that point, thanks to my friend Aretha I was already introduced to some Ghibli classics; Howl’s Moving Castle, From Up on Poppy Hill etc. I wouldn’t say there’s a strict formula to how Ghibli films go but, expect the unexpected.
+At that point, thanks to my friend Aretha I was already introduced to some Ghibli classics; Howl’s Moving Castle, From Up on Poppy Hill etc. I wouldn’t say there’s a strict formula to how Ghibli films go but, expect the unexpected.
 Don’t be surprised at how normalised magic and the supernatural can be from the get go.

 However, what surprised me about Spirited Away was amidst the spectacle, the layer upon layer of world building – I was immediately touched at how much I resonated with two particular characters.
 Chihiro/Sen is the ten-year old protagonist of the film; that after exploring a seemingly abandoned ‘amusement park’ (now come on, that looked nothing like one) she discovers her parents have turned into pigs, and she is trapped within a bath house of a small magical, spirit ridden town.
 She has to muster her own courage and determination to get her parents back.
 At first, Chihiro reminds me of how ten year old me would react if I was in that… bizarre and eerie situation.
 From the moment she tells her irresponsibly curious parents “I don’t want to go there, it gives me the creeps”, I said out loud “That’s me.”
 Over the course of the movie, Chihiro has to learn that she has to be steadfast and do things herself, and persevere regardless of how uncomfortable and afraid she feels.